nkargas/Gen2-UHF-RFID-Reader/README.md

-# Gen2 UHF RFID Reader with WISP
+# Gen2 UHF RFID Reader
 This program is revised version of the Gen2 UHF RFID Reader (https://github.com/nkargas/Gen2-UHF-RFID-Reader) developed by Nikos Kargas (https://github.com/nkargas).
 It can communicate with the programmable RFID Tag with FM0 encoding and 40kHz data rate.

 ## Hardware